Parailia pellucida: Species description

-The African glass catfish has its characteristic “glass-like” appearance, with its internal organs being visible through its opaque or near transparent body.
+The African glass catfish has its characteristic "glass-like" appearance, with its internal organs being visible through its opaque or near transparent body.
 This unique body has been developed as a camouflage against predation.
 In addition to not being as clear as the Asian glass catfish, it also differs with a unique feature which is the black line running across the length of its body.
-The African glass catfish is the largest of its genus, with the size of the fish ranging from 2cm to 11.7cm.
-The average size though, around the time of maturity, seems to sit at around 6.275cm.The weight typically ranges from 0.452 grams to 7.242 grams, with males generally being heavier than the females.
+The African glass catfish is the largest of its genus, with the size of the fish ranging from 2 cm to 11.7 cm.
+The average size though, around the time of maturity, seems to sit at around 6.275 cm.
+The weight typically ranges from 0.452 grams to 7.242 grams, with males generally being heavier than the females.
 Like most other catfish species, the African glass catfish does not have any scales, rather a mucus covered body.
 Also like most catfish, they possess barbels, which are sensory organs used to sense everything around their environment.
 Another key feature of the African glass catfish includes the lack of a rayed dorsal fin, which is generally present on most other members of the Schilbeidae family along with a dorsal spine, which the African glass catfish also lacks.
 In addition to missing the dorsal spine, the African glass catfish is also missing the anal spine, instead, they boast around 60 to 78 soft rays in the anal fin.
 They also possess an adipose fin, though sometimes extremely small.
 The African glass catfish looks similar to the other species from the same genus.
 They can also be misidentified as being part of the Siluridae family, which includes species such as the Asian glass catfish (Kryptopterus vitreolus), which is completely unrelated to the Schilbeidae family of fish despite sharing similar characteristics.